phpbrew/Onion/README.md

     $ scripts/compile.sh

+### PEAR Features not support yet

+Current bundle command does not support PEAR special features like:

+- PEAR Task: like replace content, rename ... etc
+- PECL installation

 ## Community

 If you have questions about Onion or want to help out, come and join us in the #onion-dev channel on `irc.freenode.net`.